-The mission of the Sheriff's Auxiliary Volunteers of Navajo County, Inc. is to provide assistance to and, under the direction of the Navajo County Sheriff's Office, in search and rescue missions, in locating or extracting from danger persons lost, missing, or in imminent danger of serious bodily harm, or other missions as determined by the Sheriff.
+The mission of the Sheriff's Auxiliary Volunteers of Navajo County, provides support to and under the direction of the Navajo County Sheriff's Office in search and rescue missions, in locating or extracting from danger persons lost, missing, or in imminent danger of serious bodily harm, or other missions as determined by the Sheriff.
 Assist the Navajo County Sheriff in accomplishing his Public Safety and Crime Prevention obligations to the public.
-Raise funds to support crime prevention activities under the rule of the Internal Revenue Service of the Unit States for charitable, educational, and public security purposes 501(C)(3).
-These funds will be used to educate the various unincorporated communities in Navajo County in Crime Prevention practices and to developed citizen participation, and service programs in the area of crime prevention.

 The commitment is to service by building relationships and partnerships to solve problems in concert with the community is a fundamental task to each member of this department and community.
 We understand that the quality of our individual actions contributes to the reputation of our organization as a whole.
 We are committed to serve our communities with the highest professionalism, service and support commensurate with the Navajo County Sheriff’s Office.